-- -in tone and content.
+- Step 5: The longer report and the SPM of the Synthesis Report are both tabled for discussion in the Session of the Panel: - The Session of the Panel will first provisionally approve the SPM line by line. - The Session of the Panel will review and adopt the longer report of the Synthesis Report, section by section, i.e. roughly one page or less at a time.
+The review and adoption process for the longer report of the Synthesis Report should be accomplished in the following manner: - When changes in the longer report of the Synthesis Report are required either to conform it to the SPM or to ensure consistency with the underlying Assessment Reports, the Panel and authors will note where changes are required in the longer report of the Synthesis Report to ensure consistency in tone and content.
 The authors of the longer report of the Synthesis Report will then make changes in the longer report of the Synthesis Report.
 Those Bureau members who are not authors will act as Review Editors to ensure that these documents are consistent and follow the directions of the Session of the Panel. - The longer report of the Synthesis Report is then brought back to the Session of the Panel for the review and adoption of the revised sections, section by section.
-If inconsistencies are still identified by the Panel, the longer report of the Synthesis Report is further refined by the Authors with the and adoption by the Panel.
+If inconsistencies are still identified by the Panel, the longer report of the Synthesis Report is further refined by the Authors with the assistance of the Review Editors for review and adoption by the Panel.
 This process is conducted section by section, not line by line. - The final text of the longer report of the Synthesis Report will be adopted and the SPM approved by the Session of the Panel.